Investing term

 How strong your evidence is for a thesis — and therefore how much capital it earns.

 Conviction is how strong your evidence is for an investment thesis — and it should govern how much money you put behind it.
-High conviction earns a larger position; a hunch earns a small one or none.
-The discipline is matching position size to the actual quality of your reasoning, not to how exciting the story feels.
+It's not how excited you feel or how good the story sounds; it's the actual quality and weight of your reasoning and research.

 For example